 - 23. "League" consists of three (3) or more Teams registered with Hockey Canada: - a) from the same Category (excluding Senior Hockey) of the same Division - b) playing a minimum of twelve (12) home and twelve (12) away games in a regular Season schedule.
 (Does not apply to Minor Hockey). - 24.
 "Member" means any of the Member organizations described in By-Law 9.1. - 25.
 "Minor Hockey" includes all Divisions except Junior and Senior - 26.
 "Minor Hockey Association" (MHA) -an organization operated and controlled by a duly elected executive or board of directors, the members of which shall include a President, Secretary and signing officers. - "Non-North American Import" means any player who transfers to Canada from a non-North American Country, but specifically excludes Canadian citizens. - 28.
-"Parent" means an individual who has legal custody of a child either through biology or court order (eg. adoption, legal guardianship, or a custodial order). - 29.
+"Parent" means an individual who has legal custody of a child either through biology or court order (eq. adoption, legal quardianship, or a custodial order). - 29.
 "Partner" includes the entities given that status in By-Law 12. - 30.
 "Player(s)" the Registered Participants of a Team other than Team Officials.

 Except where special rules apply to him, the Goaltender is to be considered a Player. - 31.
-"Professional" refers to a Team or League in which Players older than 21 years of age are eligible to participate and are paid no less than a living wage for their participation. - 32.
-"Regional Championship" means a Championship endorsed by Hockey Canada comprised of one (1) or more Hockey Canada Member(s). - 33.
-"Registered Participant" has the meaning assigned in By-Law 14.1. - 34.
-"Release" means the discharge of a Player from a Team Roster or MHA registration. - 35.
-"Residential Member" means the Member in which the Player's Parent resides. - 36.
-"Roster" means the list of active players registered by a team on the HCR, excluding any Affiliate Players. - 37.
-"Season" the year beginning June 1 and ending the following May 31. - 38.
-"Skater(s)" means all Players other than Goaltenders.
+"Practice Player" means an individual registered into all programming at a HCAS, but who is not registered with a HCAS Team or a Minor Hockey Association Team. - 32.
+"Professional" refers to a Team or League in which Players older than 21 years of age are eligible to participate and are paid no less than a living wage for their participation. - "Regional Championship" means a Championship endorsed by Hockey Canada comprised of one (1) or more Hockey Canada Member(s). - 34.
+"Registered Participant" has the meaning assigned in By-Law 14.1. - 35.
+"Release" means the discharge of a Player from a Team Roster or MHA registration. - 36.
+"Residential Member" means the Member in which the Player's Parent resides. - 37.
+"Roster" means the list of active players registered by a team on the HCR, excluding any Affiliate Players. - 38.
+"Season" the year beginning June 1 and ending the following May 31.